 Dr. Coonrod’s research has focused on issues relating to the Middle Rio Grande, including bosque evapotranspiration estimates, climate change impacts on stream flow, and the intersection of restoration & flood control goals.
 She frequently collaborates with faculty in Biology, Earth & Planetary Sciences, and Economics.
 She directed the Hydraulics Lab for 12 years where physical models of storm water structures for the local flood control authority are continuously built.
 She has supervised over 30 graduate students.
 Dr. Coonrod is a member of the American Society of Civil Engineers and the American Water Resources Association.

 As Dean of Graduate Studies since 2013, Dr. Coonrod has improved processes so that graduate student progression is better documented in Banner, electronic forms are streamlined, and funding opportunitties are made to as may graduate students as possible.
-Dean Coonrod is the Secretary of the Western Association of Graduate Schools, having served on their board for the past two years.
+Dean Coonrod is the President-Elect of the Western Association of Graduate Schools, having served on their board for the past two years.
 She also chairs the membership committee for the Council of Graduate Schools and actively participates in their meetings and workshops.